drBenway/pixi-vn-wiki/ink/ink-hashtag.md

 Pixi’VN gives the developer the ability to intercept the event that parses the scripts # to add custom functionality.
 This is done through the `onInkHashtagScript` function.

 The `onInkHashtagScript` function receives a callback function that will be called whenever a hashtag script is found in the ink script.
+The callback function returns a boolean value that indicates if the script was processed, if the value is `false`, the script will be processed by the default functionality of Pixi’VN.
 The callback function receives two parameters:

 * `script`: an array with the hashtag script split by spaces.
 For add a space in a string, you need to use `""`.
 For example, the Hashtag-Script `# command "Hello World"` will be split into `["command", "Hello World"]`.
 * `convertListStringToObj`: a function that receives an array of strings and returns an object.
 This function is used to convert a list of strings into an object.
 For example, the array `["prop1", "value 1", "prop2", "value 2"]` will be converted to `{prop1: "value 1", prop2: "value 2"}`.